 When older versions of Android devices were still in their infancy, there was a concept of “overclocking” the processor, which was relevant.

 The idea was that you could force your device to work faster than was intended by the manufacturer.
 The speed is great, but there is a trade-off.

 Overclocking the processor does improve the device’s performance, but the overexertion degrades both the device and the battery.

 Underclocking has the opposite effect in that it stabilizes the device’s health and saves the system’s resources, but as a trade-off, the device will not run as fast as you might want.

 Neither of these functionalities is particularly necessary for newer devices as they run sufficiently fast to accommodate user satisfaction.
 Some older Android devices could benefit from these features, commonly accessed through root-level access.

 One of the top reasons for rooting is being able to use custom ROMs.
 Custom ROMs are glorified substitutes that are put in place of the device’s pre-installed firmware.

-Many developers develop custom ROMs strictly out of the passion for modding and therefore most of these custom mods are free of charge.
+Many developers develop custom ROMs strictly out of their passion for modding, and therefore most of these custom mods are free of charge.
 A rooted device will allow for the replacement of the current system with a custom-designed one.